In This Article

 Step 2: Use a sharp, clean gardening blade to separate the rhizomes.

 Step 3: Repot rhizomes into a new container with fresh soil.
 A larger container is best to give your plant room to grow.

 How To Propagate Snake Plants by Leaf Cuttings

 Most snake plants can be propagated this way without problems, but some varieties will lose their signature foliage markings when cutting leaves.
 If your snake plant has yellow edges (rather than the all-green variety), it's better to propagate by division to maintain its look.

 Step 1: Cut a leaf from your plant at a slight angle into three-inch sections.
 Take care to keep the sections in their original orientation until Step 3.

 Step 2: Fill a small pot with sand.

-Step 3: Insert your sections of leaf into the sand vertically, with the bottom cut end pointing down, so that half an inch to one inch of the leaf is beneath the soil surface.
+Step 3: Insert sections of leaves into the sand vertically, with the bottom cut end pointing down, so that half an inch to one inch of the leaf is beneath the soil.

 Step 4: Water often enough to keep the soil only slightly moist.
 You should see new shoots emerge in four to eight weeks.

 While these easy-care plants can thrive under most conditions, it’s important to know the warning signs when your plant needs extra care.